cgnorthcutt/cgnorthcutt.github.io/md/bodybuilding.md

 All of the information presented here is distilled from academic sources at some level, however keep in mind that nutritional claims are typically limited.
-Many nutritional studies can at most claim that if you take a random sample of N people, nutritional supplement X will improve <something>, on average, among the N people.
+Many nutritional studies can at most claim that if you take a random sample of N people, nutritional supplement X will improve "something", on average, among the N people.
 Nutritional studies rarely claim that if you take supplement X, supplement X will work for you.
 We are still decades from having a complete model of every process in the human body - therefore we can not make true predictions about the output of the human body as a system, given an input, supplement X, to the system.
 If you stumble upon such a model, do share, as I'll be happy to accept the Nobel Prize in Medicine/Chemistry with you.